Mithrajith/neo-finance-bloom-main/README.md

 ## Project Overview

-Neo Finance Bloom is a modern personal finance management application built with React, TypeScript, and Tailwind CSS, featuring AI-powered financial assistance and persistent data storage with PostgreSQL.
+Neo Finance Bloom is a modern personal finance management application built with React, TypeScript, and Tailwind CSS, featuring AI-powered financial assistance and persistent data storage with SQLite.

 ### 🚀 Key Features:
 - 💰 **Transaction Management**: Add, edit, delete, and search transactions
 - 📊 **Budget Tracking**: Create and monitor budget categories with visual progress
-- 🤖 **AI Financial Assistant**: Chat with an AI powered by Ollama/Mistral for financial advice
+- 🤖 **AI Financial Assistant**: Chat with an AI powered by Ollama/gemma:2b for financial advice
 - 📈 **Financial Analysis**: AI-powered insights into your spending patterns
-- 🗄️ **Persistent Storage**: PostgreSQL database for secure data persistence
+- 🗄️ **Persistent Storage**: SQLite database for secure data persistence
 - 📱 **Responsive Design**: Beautiful, modern UI that works on all devices

 ## 🤖 AI Chat Feature

-This project includes an AI-powered financial assistant using **Ollama** with the **Mistral** model and a **Python Flask backend**!
+This project includes an AI-powered financial assistant using **Ollama** with the **gemma:2b** model and a **Python Flask backend**!

 ### AI Features:
 - 💬 Real-time AI chat for financial advice
 - 📊 AI-powered financial analysis and insights
-- 🧠 Powered by Mistral model via Ollama
+- 🧠 Powered by gemma:2b model via Ollama
 - � Context-aware responses based on your financial data

 ## 🗄️ Database Integration

-The application uses **PostgreSQL** for persistent data storage, ensuring your financial data is securely saved and accessible across sessions.
+The application uses **SQLite** for persistent data storage, ensuring your financial data is securely saved and accessible across sessions.
+SQLite is a lightweight, file-based database that requires no server setup.

 ### Database Features:
 - 📝 Persistent transaction storage